Robert Fausset

 Robert Fausset (8 August 1934 – 9 November 2011) was an Irish Fine Gael politician from County Cavan.
 He was nominated to Seanad Éireann in October 1981 and served until April 1982.
 He was a member of Cavan County Council for the Ballyjamesduff electoral area from 1999 to 2004.
-He stood for election to Dáil Éireann for the Cavan–Monaghan constituency, at the 1981 and February 1982 general elections, but was unsuccessful on both occasions.
+He stood for election to Dáil Éireann for Cavan–Monaghan, at the 1981 and February 1982 general elections, but was unsuccessful on both occasions.